UWNetworksLab/uProxy-p2p/tools/build_env/README.md

 root** (where the .git directory is).

 In the first usage, `build_env` will fetch `uproxy/build` Docker image tagged with the value from `IMAGE_VERSION.txt`, if it's not yet in your machine.
+A new image will also be fetch as needed whenever `IMAGE_VERSION.txt` is modified.

 ### Entering the environment